oblador/react-native-store-review/README.md

 # react-native-store-review

-This module exposes the native iOS APIs to ask the user to rate the app in the iOS App Store directly from within the app (requires iOS >= 10.3).
+This module exposes the native APIs to ask the user to rate the app in the iOS App Store or Google Play store directly from within the app (requires iOS >= 10.3 or Android 5.0 with Google Play store installed).

 <img width="274" alt="Rating Dialog" src="https://cloud.githubusercontent.com/assets/378279/24377493/d22eb0b8-133f-11e7-9968-44d186a3801f.png">